woohoolabs/yin/README.md

     // Extracting pagination information from the request, page = 1, size = 10 if it is missing
     $pagination = $jsonApi->getRequest()->getPageBasedPagination(1, 10);

-    // Fetching a paginated collection of user domain models
+    // Fetching a paginated collection of user domain objects
     $users = UserRepository::getUsers($pagination->getPage(), $pagination->getSize());

     // Instantiating a users document